mahavedalla/mahavedalla/docs/questions/satta/who-is-the-foremost-being.md

-# Who is the foremost being?
+Question: Who is the foremost being?
 Answer in Brief: -
  Category: Satta
 Sutta References: AN 1.174; AN 10.15